-Squirrel screens are one way to keep squirrels and other wild animals from digging in raised garden beds.
+Squirrel screens are one way to keep cats, squirrels, and other wild animals from digging in raised garden beds.

 Also see, free plans for making raised garden beds.

 Made from 2×2 wood pieces and hardware cloth (more details below), these garden screens have brought peace to my garden.
 No longer are the squirrels, chipmunks, and birds pulling up my freshly planted veggies.
 Plus there are some other uses for these simple screens as well.